salalaslam/learn-react/GUIDEBOOK.md

 - Show **specific and actionable error messages** instead of generic ones (e.g., “Email is required” instead of “Invalid input”).
 - Use toast notifications or inline error indicators for better UX.

-### Keyboard Navigation

-- Ensure that interactive elements are focusable and usable with the keyboard (e.g., via the `tab` key).
-- Add `onKeyDown` handlers for important actions to support Enter or Space key activation.

 ### Image Handling

 - Always provide an `alt` attribute for images to ensure accessibility.